Nets vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Nets Betting Records & Stats

-- Brooklyn has played 57 games this season that ended with a point total above 214.5 points.
+- Brooklyn has played 61 games this season that have had more than 213.5 combined points scored.

-- Brooklyn has a 225.9-point average over/under in its contests this season, 11.4 more points than this game's point total.
+- Brooklyn's outings this season have a 225.9-point average over/under, 12.4 more points than this game's point total.

 - Brooklyn has a 43-39-0 record against the spread this year.

-- The Nets have won in 14, or 36.8%, of the 38 contests they have been named as odds-on underdogs in this year.
+- The Nets have been underdogs in 38 games this season and have come away with the win 14 times (36.8%) in those contests.

-- Brooklyn has a record of 2-2 when it is set as the underdog by +275 or more by sportsbooks this season.
+- Brooklyn has played as an underdog of +375 or more once this season and won that game.

-- Brooklyn has an implied victory probability of 26.7% according to the moneyline set for this matchup.
+- Brooklyn has an implied victory probability of 21.1% according to the moneyline set by sportsbooks for this matchup.

 Nets vs. 76ers Over/Under Stats (Regular Season)